ARMmbed/mbed-tools/CONTRIBUTING.md

 1. Refactoring (no functional change)
 1. Meaningful behavioural changes

+We also recommend adding a prefix to your commit message to highlight the area of relevance.
+Write prefixes in lowercase, followed by a colon, followed by a space, and then finally the commit title.
+Some example prefixes include the
+following:

+- `project: `
+- `config: `
+- `tests: `
+- `docs: `
+- `cli: `
+- `travis: `
+- `ci: `

 Follow [Chris Beams' article on how to write a Git commit message](https://chris.beams.io/posts/git-commit/) to ensure you're writing good commit messages.